 BridgeValley provides an Adult Education Learning Center (AELC) in collaboration with the West Virginia Department of Education, Office of Adult Education & Workforce Development at each campus location.
-The AELC on the South Charleston campus is located in room 029 Main Hall, and the AELC on the Montgomery campus is located in room 401 Davis Hall.
+The AELC on the South Charleston campus is in room 029 Building 2000, and the AELC on the Montgomery campus is located in room 401 Davis Hall.
 The AELC provides assistance with skill-building in the areas of math, reading, and language arts.
 The staff administers assessments to help students gauge their own strengths and weaknesses.
 In the AELC, students gain proficiency in critical reading, thinking, writing and computation for college-level coursework and tests such as the TASC (high school equivalency exam), ACCUPLACER, ACT, ASVAB, TEAS V Nursing Entrance Test, and PPST.
 The AELC also helps students to deal with test anxiety, develop better study habits, manage time more effectively, set short-term goals in order to achieve long-term objectives, and become independent learners.
 Students can also find help with career exploration and career pathway building.

 Safety of our students, faculty, staff, and visitors is a top priority at BridgeValley Community and Technical College.
 Campus Police works diligently to ensure a safe work and academic environment for the BridgeValley community.
 Administration and the Campus Safety Committee have implemented several services that will allow everyone to play a vital role in security on campus.
 In addition, there are campus police officers to assist students in the parking areas and in other helpful ways around campus.
 For all emergencies, including medical, you should first call 911.
 Remember when calling from a campus phone you will need to dial the number 9 for an outside line.
 All other non-emergencies, contact the campus police department.